xmaeltht/maelkloud/0-ansible-aws/Readme.md

 ># ansible Tutorials for Beginner

-**Note** ´´´ This code is set to run in us-east-2 Therefore, if you want to run this in different region make sure to get the appropriate
+**Note:** ´This code is set to run in us-east-2 Therefore, if you want to run this in different region make sure to get the appropriate
-Ami_id as well as update all others parameters.
+Ami_id as well as update all others parameters.´
-´´´

 >## Prerequisite